mryap/alembic-kit/_posts/2019-03-18-things-to-know-about-bigquery.md

 -  GA360 exports to BigQuery is specific to the view.
 This means that anything you filter out in the view you’re exporting does not appear in the BigQuery data.

+### Some Use Case

+Connect your Firebase project to BigQuery and export your predictions, join your Crashlitics data and target users who had a difficult time using your app and keep them engaged.

 ### DataLab

 Pandas and BigQuery under one work enviroment.
 Google Datalab which is based on open-source Jupyter Notebook are one way to access BigQuery.
 You can have documentation, code, results, and visualizations all in one place making collaborating with project teams so much easier.